alakob/ai_code_converter/docs/architecture_diagram.md

 # Architecture Diagram

-This diagram illustrates the architecture and component relationships of the AI Code Converter application.
+This diagram illustrates the architecture and component relationships of the CodeXchange AI application.

 ## Application Flow Diagram